iamunhoz/treesimple-frontend/README.md

 It is the the component that is finally exposed as the _default export_ of this module.
 It takes as _props_ three parameters: **x** and **y** coordinates and **words**, which is an **string array** containing the segments of the sentence, taking a basic (but linguistically innacurate) rule for separation: **spaces**.

 #### __\<PhraseInnerStructure>:__
 This component is called only by the previous component.
-It is responsible for the internal layout of a Phrase Component and it where the resides the function `createBranchHere()`, responsible for the calculation of the position of children elements and their respective data.
+It is responsible for the internal layout of a Phrase Component and where the function `createBranchHere()` resides, which is responsible for the calculation of the position of child elements and their respective data.

+## Positioning
+Each Phrase needs to be placed on the DOM with very specific positions to avoid collision of components from different parent branches.
+Because of this, instead of the regular _inline or block_, _flex or grid_ HTML workflow, all Phrases components have `position: absolute` and the parameters **x** and **y** set the css properties `left` and `top` respectively.